wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-soap-connector-example.md

          The parameters available for configuring the Property mediator are as follows:

-         > **Note**: That the properties should be add to the pallet before create the operation.
+         > **Note**: The properties should be added to the pallet before creating the operation.

     4. Add the property mediator to capture the sObject `Name` value.
 In this example we are going to create a new Account object using the POST method.